-$$Diluted\ EPS\ (\textbf{F}) = \frac{\text{Net profit/ (loss) as restated, attributable to Equity Shareholders}}{\text{Diluted Weighted average number of Equity Shares outstanding during the year/period}}$$ c.
-Basic and Diluted EPS calculations are in accordance with Indian Accounting Standard 33 (IND AS 33) "Earnings per Share", notified under section 133 of Companies Act, 2013 read together along with paragraph 7 of Companies (Accounting) Rules, 2014 d.
-The above statement should be read in conjunction with Significant Accounting Policies and Notes to Restated Financial Statements as appearing in "Annexure V & VI - Financial Information" on page no. 201 of this Prospectus.
+Diluted EPS (₹) = Net profit/ (loss) as restated, attributable to Equity Shareholders Diluted Weighted average number of Equity Shares outstanding during the year/period

+- c.
+Basic and Diluted EPS calculations are in accordance with Indian Accounting Standard 33 (IND AS 33) "Earnings per Share", notified under section 133 of Companies Act, 2013 read together along with paragraph 7 of Companies (Accounting) Rules, 2014 - d.
+The above statement should be read in conjunction with Significant Accounting Policies and Notes to Restated Financial Statements as appearing in "Annexure V & VI Financial Information" on page no. 202 Red Herring Prospectus.

-2) Price Earnings Ratio ("P/E") in relation to the Offer Price of ₹ 60 per share of ₹ 10 each
+2) Price Earnings Ratio ("P/E") in relation to the Price Band of ₹ [•] to ₹ [•] per share of ₹ 10 each

+Particulars P / E Ratio

+P/E ratio based on basic and diluted EPS for the year ended March 31, 2019 at the Lower end N. A.

+of the price band N. A.

+P/E ratio based on weighted average EPS for the year ended March 31, 2019 at the Lower end N. A.

+of the price band N. A.

-Particulars P / E Ratio P/E ratio based on basic and diluted EPS for the year ended March 31, 2019 at the Offer Price N. A. P/E ratio based on weighted average EPS for the year ended March 31, 2019 at the Offer Price N. A.
+P/E ratio based on basic and diluted EPS for the year ended March 31, 2019 at the Higher end N. A.

+of the price band N. A.

+P/E ratio based on weighted average EPS for the year ended March 31, 2019 at the Higher N. A.

+end of the price band IN.
+A.